infernojs/inferno/README.md

 Inferno is an isomorphic library for building user interfaces with high performance (crucial when targeting mobile devices).
 Unlike typical virtual DOM libraries like React, Mithril, Cycle and Om, Inferno does not rely on diffing DOM virtual elements, but instead it differentiates static content from dynamic content and only diffs the values that change within a given fragment of virtual DOM elements (we call them virtual fragments).

 In addition to this, we've painstakingly optimized the code to ensure there is as little overhead as possible.
 We believe that Inferno is currently the fastest virtual DOM implementation on out there - as shown by some of our [benchmarks](#benchmarks).
 Inferno is all about performance, whilst keeping a robust API that replicates the best features from libraries such as React.
+If you'd like to know more about how Inferno works under-the-hood, check out the [how Inferno works document](https://github.com/trueadm/inferno/blob/master/docs/how-inferno-works.md).

 In principle, Inferno is compatible with the standard React API, allowing for painless transition from React to Inferno in most use cases.
 Furthermore, Inferno has a Babel plugin allowing JSX syntax to transpile to optimised Inferno templates.